Call for Proposals

 The Conference Committee invites undergraduate and graduate students to demonstrate how their own research, practice or project contributes to a pathway to peace.
 This year’s conference seeks to include presentations that reflect or highlight practice and experience as well as those based on theory and research.
 Students can propose innovative presentations of all types: research papers or posters; artwork or media projects; TED-style talks on practice; panel discussions; workshops; roundtable or “hot topic” discussions; or other project formats that would engage a peer audience on the topics of peace and peacebuilding.
 Presentations can explore, but are not limited to, topics such as: grassroots movements, conflict transformation, peace negotiations, restorative justice, women and conflict, sustainable development, role of media, NGOs and third parties, nuclear disarmament, civil and human rights, social entrepreneurship, or religion and peacebuilding.

 Interested students should submit their proposal at http://tinyurl.com/peacecon2017 or via the submission page of this website.
 The priority deadline for submissions is December 23, 2016, and proposals submitted by that date will be given preference.
 The final deadline for all submissions is January 23, 2017.

-A printable, PDF version of the call for papers can be downloaded here: Call for Papers–2017.
+A printable, PDF version of the call for proposals can be downloaded here: Call for Proposals–2017.